agomez8/ddBanded/README.md

 After solving an instance, the results are recorded in "./results/resultsOffline.csv" (for offline instances) and "./results/resultsOnline.csv" (for online instances).
 Each instance solved is added as a new row to these files.

 For offline problems and method =0 (Mosek), each row is organized as follows:
-* Columns 1-8:  are the parameters used to generate the instance
+* Columns 1-8: Are the parameters used to generate the instance
 * Column 9: 0
 * Column 10: 0
 * Column 11: 0